Carolina-Data-Challenge/datasets/README.md

 	See source for documentation: https://www.imf.org/external/pubs/ft/weo/data/assump.htm

 	Included file:
-	- WorldEconomicOutlookData.csv: Shows data of countries' GDP, Inflation, Unemployment rate, and Gov't Spending between 1980 and 2021, including estimates for the more recent years.
+	- WorldEconomicOutlookData.xls: Shows data of countries' GDP, Inflation, Unemployment rate, and Gov't Spending between 1980 and 2021, including estimates for the more recent years.
+		- Download the excel file and save as a csv

 - Popular Culture
 	-